 Railroad Steam Locomotives once powered thousands of trains in the United States.
-The locomotives were impressive almost "living" machines with their never forgotten steam sounds blending with the melodious steam whistle sounds heard for miles across the countryside.
+The locomotives were impressive almost "living" machines with their never forgotten steam sounds blending with the melodious steam whistle sounds heard for miles.

 The Railroad Steam Era